thi-ng/umbrella/CONTRIBUTING.md

 a varying (but growing) number of unit tests.
 If you're adding a new feature (or think you've fixed a bug), please add some related tests (if possible) too for extra brownie points.
-Either add a new file under a project's `/test` dir or add / edit one of the existing test cases in there.
+Either add a new file under a project's `/test` dir or add/edit one of the existing test cases in there.

 Tests can be run via: